telerik/xaml-docs/controls/radimageeditor/events.md

 * A ToolCommittingEventArgs object which allows you access to the tool being executed and provides an option to cancel the execution.

 >tipWhen a tool is executed, the CommandExecuting/ CommandExecuted events are raised for the ExecuteToolCommand.
-The specific tool is available
-            from the CommandParameter, however you cannot control its behavior (for example, cancel it).
+The specific tool is available from the CommandParameter, however you cannot control its behavior (for example, cancel it).
 For this purpose the ToolCommitting/ToolCommitted events are raised.
-You can find a working example of their use in our online SDK reporitory [here](https://github.com/telerik/xaml-sdk), the example is listed as __ImageEditor / HandleToolCommit__.
+You can find a working example of their use in our online SDK reporitory: [Handle Tool Commit](https://github.com/telerik/xaml-sdk/tree/master/ImageEditor/HandleToolCommit).

 # See Also